 - Grant Type (Client Credentials or Password)

-- In Workspace ONE Intelligence, go to Integrations > Automation Connectors and select Add Custom Connector.
+- In Workspace ONE Intelligence, go to Integrations > Workflow Connectors and select Add Custom Connector.

-- For Connection Name, enter an identifiable name for the connection.
+- For Connector Name, enter an identifiable name for the connection.

 - For Base URL, enter the URL for the service so Workspace ONE Intelligence can authenticate.
 The URL for the service and the URL for the custom connection must match.